5 independent bookstores in Dallas you’ll fall in love with.

 Let’s be honest, Dallas has not helped my bookstore obsession one bit.
 From Wild Detectives to Interabang Books, there’s an incredible number of indie bookstores in Dallas that I find myself visiting week-after-week whenever I’m back in town.

-Half of my collection (the one I’m slowly flipping through now that my days at home are longer and quieter) is solely curated from the best bookstores in Dallas.
+Half of my collection is solely curated from the best bookstores in Dallas.

 So without further ado, here are our hand-picked local favorite bookstores in Dallas, Texas!